 Connect with nature by paddleboating through Eco-Odyssee’s water maze – a unique site in the Outaouais countryside just North of Ottawa.
 While navigating twists and turns, kids can point out different species of flora and fauna.

-Head to Mooney’s Bay on the Rideau River for an interactive cruise with Pirate Adventures.
+Head to Mooney’s Bay on the Rideau River for an interactive cruise with Pirate Life (formerly Pirate Adventures).
 Put on a costume and face paint, climb aboard the fifty-foot pirate ship armed with 12 water cannons, and participate in a search for treasure, sword-fighting and more!

 During the Ottawa International Busker Festival (or Buskerfest) in early August, street performers from around the world show off their skills on Sparks Street near Parliament Hill.
 Free, though performers accept donations.